Is Croatia worth visiting? – TWO MOST OVERRATED DESTINATIONS & WHERE TO GO INSTEAD IN 2026

 Safety

 Croatia is safe for families and individuals.
-The country's 2025 Global Peace Index score is 1.450, in 10th position worldwide.
+The country's 2025 Global Peace Index score is 1.520 in 2025, in 13th position worldwide.

 Travel insurance